MikeTannenbaum/mtdc-2022/_posts/2018-06-04-taking-control-of-your-attention.md

 ---
 id: 414
-title: 'Living in a Digital Age: Your attention is leaking'
+title: "Living in a Digital Age: Your attention is leaking"
 date: 2018-06-04T11:00:02-04:00
 author: Mike Tannenbaum
 excerpt: Your attention is your most valuable resource, and everyone is vying for it.
 How will you resist temptation?